You can follow along with these two workflow documents:

 First, let’s start with the look.
 Given the shortness of the room, having multiple cameras set up would be tricky.
 So, I decided to shoot with a 4K camera, and release in HD.
 This allows me to have a medium shot and a close-up from one camera.
 This also means my production lighting requirements were reduced, as I didn’t need to take into account lighting for other angles.

 I wanted a shallow lens for a little bit of bokeh; a traditional video lens would have most everything in focus, and the frame would be very busy.
 The Sigma 1.8 18-35mm was a great choice.
 It’s also a fast lens so I don’t need a ton of hot lights in a small production space.

 So, I needed a camera that could shoot 4K, and had removable lenses, and wouldn’t break the bank.
 I choose a Blackmagic Design Production Camera 4K.

 Next was the teleprompter.
 Given the small size of the camera, and the less than constant use, I choose a modest prompter – the Flex Line from Prompter People.
-Easy to set up, and lightweight so I didn’t need a heavy duty tripod.
-It’s also adjustable and had a large enough monitor that I could plug my laptop into to it and run the prompter.
+Easy to set up, and lightweight so I didn’t need a heavy-duty tripod.
+It’s also adjustable and had a large enough monitor that I could plug my laptop into it and run the prompter.
 Prompter People also has the Flip-Q software to run the teleprompter.

 Prompter People also has a sister lighting company called Flo-light.
 The lights are very inexpensive, but not the most rugged.
 A 220AW, with some diffusion, and situated directly behind the camera lights my face just fine.
 It’s not as artistic as I’d like, but the room constraints somewhat limit my options.